Parkinson's Disease And Movement Disorders

 As official Centers of Excellence for both the Parkinson’s Foundation, and the Huntington's Disease Society of America we are nationally recognized for our research, care and comprehensive services.
 We offer the latest medications and treatments, as well as comprehensive support services to improve your quality of life.

-We also offer a one-year fellowship program that provides trained neurologists with expertise in diagnosing and managing a variety of movement disorders.
+We also offer a fellowship program that provides trained neurologists with expertise in diagnosing and managing a variety of movement disorders.

 Physical, Occupational, and Speech Therapy